Back on My Buck Shit Vol. 2: Change of Plans

-Back on My Buck Shit Vol. 2: Change of Plans is a mixtape by rapper Young Buck, Hosted by Drumma Boy.
+Back on My Buck Shit Vol. 2: Change of Plans is a mixtape by rapper Young Buck, hosted by Drumma Boy.
 The mixtape features exclusive tracks and freestyles from Young Buck with appearances by The Game, The Outlawz, Lupe Fiasco, and more.
-It was released for digital download on Halloween October 31, 2010.
-The mixtape is Vol. 2 of a so far of a three volume release.
-However instead of DJ Smallz and DJ Scream, Vol. 2 is hosted & produced by Drumma Boy.
-On mixtape website DatPiff, it has been certified Silver for being downloaded over 50,000 times.
+It was released for digital download on October 31, 2010.
+The mixtape is volume two of a three-volume release.
+However, instead of DJ Smallz and DJ Scream, volume two is hosted and produced by Drumma Boy.
+On the mixtape website DatPiff, it has been certified Silver for being downloaded over 50,000 times.